frc6506/docs/Documents/TheBasicsOfGitHub.md

 ### Forks

-A fork is another way to copy a repository, but is usually used when you want to contribute to someone else’s project.
+A fork is another way to copy a repository, but is usually used when you want to contribute to someone else's project.
 Forking a repository allows you to freely experiment with changes without affecting the original project and is very popular when contributing to open source software projects!
 To learn more about forking, read ["Fork a repo"](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)

 ### Pull requests